transferwise/tshuttle/docs/manpage.rst

 All the options described above can optionally be specified in a configuration file.

-To run :program:`sshuttle` with options defined in, e.g., `/etc/sshuttle.conf`
+To run :program:`tshuttle` with options defined in, e.g., `/etc/tshuttle.conf`
 just pass the path to the file preceded by the `@` character, e.g.
-`@/etc/sshuttle.conf`.
+`@/etc/tshuttle.conf`.

-When running :program:`sshuttle` with options defined in a configuration file, options can still be passed via the command line in addition to what is defined in the file.
+When running :program:`tshuttle` with options defined in a configuration file, options can still be passed via the command line in addition to what is defined in the file.
 If a given option is defined both in the file and in the command line, the value in the command line will take precedence.